 The US$200 million greenwash

-More than 13,000 megawatts of wind energy was installed in the US in 2012, beating the record of 10,000 megawatts in 2009.
-Much of that activity in 2012 was due to expiry of a tax credit.
-Howe’ver that credit has been extended through 2013.
+More than 13,000 megawatts of wind energy were installed in the US in 2012, beating the record of 10,000 megawatts in 2009.
+Much of that activity in 2012 was due to the expiry of a tax credit.
+However that credit has been extended through 2013.